metamesh/metamesh.org/content/english/standalone/more.md

 : [KINBER (Keystone Initiative for Network Based Education)](https://kinber.org) provides network-based connectivity and services across Pennsylvania.
 They provide Meta Mesh with a connection to the Internet, and we distribute that access locally in Pittsburgh.

 LTU Equipment
 : LTU Equipment is a line of Ubiquiti networking devices that Meta Mesh uses to send an Internet signal through the air.

 Mast
 : A Mast is a pole used for mounting networking equipment.
 In the Cathedral of Learning Supernode design, antennas are secured to a mast that allows Meta Mesh to adjust the height and direction of the antennas.

 Mbps
 : Mbps stands for Megabits per second, and is the most common way to measure the speed of an Internet connection.
 The higher the number, the higher the speed.

 Mesh Networking
 : Mesh Networking generally refers to a style of network where devices connect to each other, rather than all connecting to a central hub.
 At Meta Mesh, we use mesh networking together with wired networks and wireless point-to-point links to enable communication for all of our users.

 Node
-: A node is used to refer to a typical single device on a network.
-A typical node would be a home or business with equipment to receive a Meta Mesh wireless signal.
+: A node is a single device on a network.
+For us, a typical node would be a home or business with equipment to receive a Meta Mesh wireless signal.

 Open-Source Software
-: Open-Source Software is software that which has publicly available source code.
+: Open-Source Software is software which has publicly available source code.
 Open-source software is developed freely by a community of developers, and is usually free to use.
-Meta Mesh uses several pieces of Open-Source Software to accomplish it's goals.
+Meta Mesh uses several pieces of open-source software to accomplish it's goals.

 PoE
 : PoE stands for Power over Ethernet.
 PoE is used to supply power to devices like security cameras and wireless access points through a normal Ethernet cable.
 Using PoE prevents the need for dedicated power adapters and additional cables.